-Provision Support/ Oppose Submission Decision sought already exist) where it has been shown to be required.
-Subcatchment scale planning will: a.
-Identify the causes of current water quality decline, identify cost-effective measures to bring about reductions in contaminant discharges, and coordinate the reductions required at a property, enterprise and sub-catchment scale (including recommendations for funding where there is a public benefit identified). b.
+Provision Support/ Oppose Submission Decision sought 3.11.4.6 Method: Funding and implementatio n Support, subject to relief sought. discharges, and coordinate the reductions required at a property, enterprise and sub-catchment scale (including recommendations for funding where there is a public benefit identified). b.
 Align works and services to reduce nitrogen, phosphorus, sediment and microbial pathogen discharges including riparian management, targeted reforestation, constructed wetlands, sediment traps and sediment detention bunds. c.
 Assess and determine effective and efficient placement of constructed wetlands at a sub-catchment scale to improve water quality. d.
 Support research that addresses the management of wetlands, including development of techniques to monitor ecological change and forecasting evolution of wetland characteristics resulting from existing land use in the wetland catchments. e.
 Integrate the regulatory requirements to fence waterways with the requirements for effective drainage scheme management. f.
-Coordinate funding of mitigation work by those contributing to water quality degradation, in proportion to that contribution. g.
+Coordinate funding of mitigation work by those contribution to water quality degradation, in proportion to that contribution. g.
 Utilise public funds to support edge of field mitigations where those mitigations provide significant public benefit.
-3.11.4.6 Method: Funding and implementatio n Support, subject to relief sought.
 3.11.4.6 reads as follows: Waikato Regional Council will: a.
 Provide staff resources and leadership within the organisation for the implementation of Chapter 3.11. b.
 Seek to secure funding for the implementation of Chapter 3.11 through the annual plan and long term plan processes.
-Given the economic implications for land owners who are required to comply with the provisions of PPC1, Waikato Regional Council should provide funding for landowners to assist with compliance Amend method 3.11.4.6 to include reference to WRC providing a fund to assist landowners, including financial incentives to repurpose or retire land.
+Given the economic implications for land owners who are required to comply with the provisions of PPC1, Waikato Regional Council should provide funding for landowners to assist with compliance and provide incentives to undertake mitigation work including retiring unsuitable land or reforestation.
+Amend method 3.11.4.6 to include reference to WRC providing a fund to assist landowners, including financial incentives to repurpose or retire land.
+3.11.4.7 Neutral, 3.11.4.7 reads as follows: SPLP reserves its position, in light of the relief sought elsewhere in its submission Information subject to in its submission.